NxPKG/khulnasoft-docs/content/style-guide/formatting/code-block-guidelines.md

 {{<Aside type="note">}}JSON fragments may appear with a red background in GitHub because they are not valid JSON.
 Make it clear in the documentation that it is a fragment and not an entire piece of valid JSON content.
 {{</Aside>}}

-## List of languages used in Cloudflare developer documentation
+## List of languages used in Khulnasoft developer documentation

 + `bash` (alias: `curl`)
 + `c`